Aircraft of the Berlin Airlift : C-74 Globemaster

 However, at the end of September, at the same time the C-47s were withdrawn, the C-74 was likewise taken off the Airlift.
 Tunner wanted a homogeneous fleet of C-54s.
 The Globemaster was instead assigned to the task of flying bulky and heavy objects too large for the C-54s across the Atlantic.
 Particularly, valuable was the C-74s ability to fly replacement engines for the C-54s and construction equipment used to build Tegel airfield and a power plant in the Western Sectors of Berlin.
 In this way the C-74 Globemaster made a substantial, if indirect, contribution to the Berlin Airlift.

-The Berlin Airlift is the subject of Bridge to Tomorrow, a trilogy of novels starting with Cold Peace and continuing with Cold War.
+The Berlin Airlift is the subject of Bridge to Tomorrow, a trilogy of novels starting with Cold Peace and followed by Cold War and Cold Victory.

 Berlin is under siege.
-More than two million civilians must be supplied by air -- or surrender to Stalin's oppression.
+More than two million civilians must be supplied by air or surrender to Stalin’s oppression.

-Based on historical events, award-winning and best-selling novelist Helena P. Schrader delivers an insightful, exciting and moving tale about how former enemies became friends in the face of Russian aggression — and how close the Berlin Airlift came to failing.
+Based on historical events, award-winning novelist Helena P. Schrader delivers an insightful, exciting and moving tale about how former enemies became friends in the face of Russian aggression — and how close the Berlin Airlift came to failing.

 Comments